Public Relations Major

 We're one of only a few programs in the nation whose curriculum is certified by the Public Relations Society of America.
 That means your public relations courses will be great preparation for the public relations industry's entry-level certificate.
 All students take the Certificate in Principles of Public Relations exam.
 Earning this certificate will set you apart from the crowd of entry-level job applicants.

 As a public relations major, you'll perform work for real clients — writing press releases and public service announcements, creating media packets and campaigns, and doing social media and online work for businesses that partner with the Communication Department.

 Our faculty has a very good mix of experienced industry professionals and academic teaching and research scholars, meaning that, whether your interests are in a career as a public relations practitioner or going on to get a graduate degree, there's a mentor for you here.

 Every year, the Communication Department sponsors a faculty-led study abroad experience at Virginia Tech's Center for International Scholarship in Riva San Vitale, Switzerland.
 The program includes a one-credit course in Blacksburg during the spring semester and two weeks of study in Switzerland, with online course components during the first summer session after you return the trip.

 Careers and Further Study

 Private companies, government agencies, and nonprofits in every industry need PR professionals to manage their communications and interface with the public.

-Some of the common jobs our PR graduates earn include:
+Some of the jobs our PR graduates earn include:

 - PR strategist